neon64/dotfiles/.config/README.md

 This repository contains the most important dotfiles that I want replicated between different systems...
 Kudos to the extremely simple way of keeping track of dotfiles detailed here: https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/.
-I was fed up with having to download yet another fancy bash script, just to do something that Git can do out of the box.
+I was fed up with having to download yet another fancy script, just to do something that Git can do out of the box.

+*Coming-soon:* I am working on a simple script that installs these dotfiles + all dependencies to a new computer.
+I've chosen to stick with simple `bash` so that I don't need to install or learn a new provisioning tool like Ansible etc...

 ## Stuff I use